jjmstark/bloc/README.md

 bloc register
 ```

-bloc register registers your app with the Blockapps.net server.
+bloc register registers your app with the Blockapps api.
 Now generate a new private key and fill it with test-ether

 ```
 bloc genkey